Homex

 Results of an optimized telecentric system

-We tested the result of using TCLIB Suite to optimize different sets of possible telecentric systems.
-Results concern the four tools of the Suite as follows:
+We reviewed the results of using TCLIB Suite to optimize different sets of possible telecentric systems.
+The results concern the four tools of the Suite as follows:

 • lens-light alignment is given in terms of homogeneity of the illumination (standard deviation of the average grey level)